petar-m/EventBrokerSlim/EventBrokerSlim/ReadMe.md

                               .DisableMissingHandlerWarningLog());
 ```

-`WithMaxConcurrentHandlers` defines how many handlers can run at the same time.
+- `WithMaxConcurrentHandlers` defines how many handlers can run at the same time.
 Default is 2.

-`DisableMissingHandlerWarningLog` suppresses logging warning when there is no handler found for event.
+- `DisableMissingHandlerWarningLog` suppresses logging warning when there is no handler found for event.

+`AddKeyedEventBroker` allows registering independent event broker instance.
+Note that all handlers must be registered with the same key as the event broker.

 ### Handlers Implementing `IEventHandler<TEvent>`